Correlations between two vortices in dry active matter: Introduction

 \section{Introduction}

-In active matter, particles generate their motion either by consuming their internal energy or by extracting the energy from the environment\cite{marchetti2013hydrodynamics,ribeiro2020trapping,das2020introduction,cates2010arrested}.
-Active systems exhibit a complex set of nonequilibrium phenomena with a wide range of possible applicability, in which the majority is still not understood.
-We usually describe a collection of active particles in terms of two distinct models: dry models, in which particles do not move under the influence of hydrodynamic interactions; and wet models, in which hydrodynamic interactions are present\cite{marchetti2013hydrodynamics}.
-Dry models can still be divided according to the particle-particle interaction, which can be either flocking, {\em e.g.}, Vicsek model \cite{vicsek1995novel}, or Angular Brownian Motion (ABM) \cite{fily2012athermal}, which has a close relationship to Run-and-Tumble Dynamics (RTD) \cite{cates2013active}.
+In active matter, particles generate their motion either by consuming their internal energy or by extracting the energy from the environment \cite{marchetti2013hydrodynamics,ribeiro2020trapping,das2020introduction,cates2010arrested}.
+A collection of active particles is typically described using two distinct models: dry models, in which particles do not move under the influence of hydrodynamic interactions; and wet models, where hydrodynamic interactions are taken into account.
+We can also consider dry models as those where momentum is not conserved at the particle level.
+In these models, particles move in a fluid that does not affect their motions, apart from viscous friction, resulting in overdamped behavior.
+In contrast, wet models involve strong fluid-particle the fluid interactions and thus, the total momentum (of both particles and fluid) is conserved \cite{marchetti2013hydrodynamics}.
+Dry models can still be divided according to the particle-particle interaction, which can either include particle alignment interactions, {\em e.g.}, Vicsek model \cite{vicsek1995novel}, or not include such interactions, as Angular Brownian Motion (ABM) \cite{fily2012athermal}, which has a close relationship to Run-and-Tumble dynamics \cite{cates2013active}.